 The mentorship provided by William Taft set the foundation for Rollins to become the first African American woman to graduate from a dental school.
 Her ability to pass the entrance exam into the University of Michigan was aided by the experience she gained working in his dental office.
 Gray enrolled in October 1887 and, three years later, she became the first African American woman to graduate with a Doctorate of Dental Surgery in the United States.

 After graduation in 1890, Gray returned to Cincinnati, Ohio and opened a private dental practice.
 She remained in this practice until 1895 when she married Sanford Nelson, a Spanish-American War veteran.
-The couple moved to Chicago, Illinois where Rollins where she set up a practice serving a clientele of men and women of all races.
+The couple moved to Chicago, Illinois where Rollins set up a practice serving a clientele of men and women of all races.
 She soon became the first African American, male or female, to practice dentistry in Chicago.
 Her husband died on March 11, 1926 and three years later at the age of 62, she married William Rollins, a waiter.

 Ida Gray Nelson Rollins participated in a number of women’s organization and served as president of the Professional Women’s Club of Chicago.
 She retired from her dentistry practice sometime in the mid-1930s.
 On June 20, 1944, her second husband died from injuries sustained in a motor vehicle accident.
 She did not have any children from either marriage and remained a widow until her death.